-I have to admit that I love food.
+I must admit that I love food.
 I don’t think that I eat too much, but what I do eat has to be great.
 This bread is no exception.

 - 500 grams of my sourdough starter (If you do not have a mother see my blog, Soughdough Bread, is it Better for Us and Why.
 You can get sourdough culture here.)

-- One-third of a cup of olive oil.
+- 1/3 cup of olive oil.
 I used olive oil that I had previously infused with rosemary from my garden.

-- Half a cup of pitted and chopped black olives
+- 1/2 cup of pitted and chopped black olives

 Mix together until combined and then turn out onto a lightly floured surface.

-Knead until it is smooth and elastic.
+Knead until smooth and elastic.
 Under kneaded bread can collapse so don’t skimp on this step.

 Once your dough is the right texture, place it in a clean, oiled bowl to rise.
 This is not a quick bead where you add commercial yeast.
 You are using sourdough mother, so expect this to take some time.
 Slow proving of the bread allows for the development of flavours and gives the bacteria time to break down the damaging peptide(s) in gluten that humans do not digest well.